bufbuild/knit/README.md

 the N+1 problem, and first-class support for error handling with partial responses.
 It is built on top of Protobuf and Connect.**

-**Use the Knit standalone gateway to call all your existing gRPC services from the web with the Knit client via normal HTTP load balancers.
+**Deply the Knit standalone gateway to call all your existing gRPC services from the web with the Knit client via normal HTTP load balancers.
 No changes to your services are needed to use the declarative queries, response shaping, or the error handling.
 Use more advanced feature like relations and partial responses